quraishiaaysha05/mini-bakery-app/README.md

 ---

+## 🙌 Inspiration

-**This is a self-built learning project based on common e-commerce UI flows.
-Inspired by the need to practice Provider and Flutter layouts.**
+This project is a self-built learning exercise inspired by common e-commerce UI flows.
+Some structure was inspired by [🥑📱 Grocery Shop App • Flutter Tutorial ♥](https://youtu.be/uSljGJGSl6w?si=NHgRGTOvF-_zsfcL) by Mitch Koko on YouTube.